 We add a small range for each vegetable because not all 3 quart baking dishes are oval and we encourage you to use what you have on hand (which would change the amount of surface area there is).

-This plus the fact that the thickness of the sliced vegetables, the size of each vegetable themselves, and the degree of the bias in which the sliced vegetables are placed into the baking dish will all vary slightly from person to person, effecting the number of vegetables needed.
+This plus the fact that the thickness of the sliced vegetables, the size of each vegetable themselves, and the degree of the bias in which the sliced vegetables are placed into the baking dish will all vary slightly from person to person, effecting the number of vegetables needed for our root vegetable gratin.

 The nutrition facts are based on the lowest number vegetables in each range in the ingredient list.